BonoboPLC/bonoboplc_wiki/managing-sub-agents.md

 ## Allocating Limits to your Sub-Agents

-You may allocate and split your account limits across your sub-agents as you see fit.
+You may allocate and sub-divide your account limits across your sub-agents as you see fit.

 > For example, if your Master Agent account is alloted Nu.100,000 in Sales Credit Limit and you have 5 sub-agents, you can provide each with Nu.20,000 credit limit.
 This enables your sub-agents to sell up to 20,000 in tickets before they have to remit their sales receipts to you.

-- **Deposit Receipt Limit**

 ## Managing Sales Credit Limits for your Sub-Agents

 When creating accounts for your Sellers, you will specify Sales Credit Limits for each.

+The total aggregate limit you can extend to all of your sellers is limited by the Sales Credit limit on your own Master Agent account.

+Your total Sales Credit limit can be sub-divided across your sub-agents as you see fit.

 These Sales credit Limit dictates how much each seller is able to sell (in Nu.).
 Once this limit is reached a seller can no longer sell tickets, until they remit all/part of the outstanding balance owing to you.

-The total aggregate limit you can extend to all of your sellers is limited by the Sales Credit limit on your own Master Agent account.

 For example, if your Master Agent Sales Credit Limit is Nu.10,000, then you can divide this aggregate limit across your sellers.
 If you have 5 sellers, then you can provide each of them with an Nu.2,000 limit.

-You are able to split your total sales limit across your sub-agents as you see fit.

 ## Sales Remittance Flow